cjerrington/cjerrington.github.io/src/posts/2023/2023-10-03-creating-a-test-file.md

 ---
 title: Creating a Test File
-excerpt: Using PowerShell to create a test file for various uses
+description: Using PowerShell to create a test file for various uses
 tags:
   - powershell
   - snippets